-Pastoral Care ministries make the love of God tangible for parishioners.
-Our priest and Eucharistic Visitors remain available to visit parishioners in the hospital or home for any reason.
-(Please contact the church office or priest directly in case of scheduled or emergency medical issue; please do not assume word automatically will reach them!)
-Immediate crises — public or private — receive responses 24/7, with appointments gladly made as soon as practical for informal conversation, guidance, or the rite of confession and reconciliation.
+Because Pastoral Care ministries make the love of God tangible for parishioners, our priest, and Eucharistic Visitors remain available to visit parishioners in the hospital or home for any reason.
+(Please contact the church office or Father Tim directly in case of scheduled or emergency medical issues.
+Please do not assume word automatically will reach them!)
+Immediate crises — public or private — receive responses 24/7.
+Appointments become made as soon as practical for informal conversation, guidance, or the rite of confession and reconciliation.

 Reconciliation of a Penitent